-Tips for Breaking into Tech
+Tips for Breaking into the Tech Industry

 This is a repost of my original 2017 blog post.
 It maybe a little outdated.

 I recently got my first developer job as a Quality Assurance Engineer at a company called Modern Message and I want to share a few tips on things I did to help me eventually land this job.

 I'm a student at Bloc which is a remote, self-paced developer bootcamp.
 I managed to pick their longest track called the Software Engineering Track.

 When I was searching for a job, I assumed 5% of my applications would result in a job.
 That's a conservative number I think, I don't even remember where I got that from, but it gave me a goal.
 So let's assume, that stat is correct.

 If 5% of your applications result in a job, lets say 20% actually call you after applying.
 This is great news.
 That's 20 out of 100 applications.
 That's 20 opportunities.
 If your working hard, just 1 of those opportunities is enough.